 5. Changing careers can give you a fresh sense of purpose

-If you’re looking to find purpose through your work, then you might want to check out our article Rewarding jobs where you can really make a difference.
-And for alternative ways to find purpose in your life, then why not take a look at our article 5 ways to find meaning and purpose in your life?
+If you’re looking to find purpose through your work, you might want to check out our article; Rewarding jobs where you can really make a difference.
+And for alternative ways to find purpose in your life, then why not take a look at our article; 5 ways to find meaning and purpose in your life?

 A final thought…

-However, if you’ve already decided that you’d like to change careers but are unsure where to start, then we hope our career change guides can be a helpful starting point and provide a little inspiration on your journey.
+However, if you’ve already decided that you’d like to change careers but are unsure where to start, then we hope our career change guides can be a helpful starting point.

 And if you’d like a little more inspiration on your journey, check out some of the personal stories on our site about members who have made a career change later in life.